 Address: Mühlenstraße 29, 40213 Düsseldorf, Germany

-The Memorial museum seeks to commemorate or honor those who’d been victims of the violence of National Socialism.
+The Memorial Museum seeks to commemorate or honor those who’d been victims of the violence of National Socialism.
 The museum includes a research center, which provides resources required for research programs on its covers, and the archive center.

 The museum has since 1987 been in existence.
 In 2015, there was an expansion in the museum to triple its former size.
 This expansion particularly included the permanent exhibition complemented by the “Dusseldorf children and young people under National Socialism.”

-The museum’s current location appears to be the perfect location for it, considering that the same location had borne rooms that served as interrogation rooms, detention cells for the Gestapo and SS police during the National Socialism era, and served as offices for the perpetrators of National Socialism.
+The museum’s current location appears to be the perfect location for it, considering that the same location had borne rooms that served as interrogation rooms, detention cells for the Gestapo and SS police during the National Socialism era, and offices for the perpetrators of National Socialism.

 See Related: Best Car Museums in Germany